 Dawn launched in September 2007.
 It will reach its second destination, Ceres, in February 2015.

-“Dawn’s ambitious exploration of Vesta has been going beautifully,” said Marc Rayman, Dawn chief engineer at NASA’s Jet Propulsion Laboratory in Pasadena, Calif.
+“Dawn’s ambitious exploration of Vesta has been going beautifully,” said Marc Rayman, Dawn chief engineer at NASA’s Jet Propulsion Laboratory in Pasadena, California.
 “As we continue to gather a bounty of data, it is thrilling to reveal fascinating alien landscapes.”